 - Manage like a pro: Follow the pet management rule.
 Engage them in exercise, make them feel contented, and do not forget about resource management.

-- Keep calm and carry on: Decide and make your mind to share your life with an imperfect pet.
+- Keep calm and carry on: Decide and make up your mind to share your life with an imperfect pet.
 That will reduce your and your dog’s anxiety and stress.
 As they are experts in tone and facial expression.
 They will understand your expectations by your gestures.

 Do not be afraid to call in a dog behavior specialist or work with a trainer if dog jealousy is an ongoing issue.
 Give your dog some alone quality time.
 Going on walks with another pet is good social time, but sometimes, your jealous pet may need space.
 Give your dog the gift of individual attention.